Azure/azure-sdk-tools/eng/common/TestResources/New-TestResources.ps1.md

 New-TestResources.ps1 [-BaseName <String>] [-ResourceGroupName <String>] [-ServiceDirectory] <String>
  [-TestApplicationId <String>] [-TestApplicationSecret <String>] [-TestApplicationOid <String>] -TenantId <String> [-SubscriptionId <String>] -ProvisionerApplicationId <String>
- -ProvisionerApplicationSecret <String> [-DeleteAfterHours <Int32>] [-Location <String>] [-Environment <String>] [-ArmTemplateParameters <Hashtable>] [-AdditionalParameters <Hashtable>] [-EnvironmentVariables <Hashtable>] [-CI] [-Force] [-OutFile] [-WhatIf] [-Confirm] [<CommonParameters>]
+ -ProvisionerApplicationSecret <String> [-DeleteAfterHours <Int32>] [-DoNotApplyDeleteAfterTag] [-Location <String>] [-Environment <String>] [-ArmTemplateParameters <Hashtable>] [-AdditionalParameters <Hashtable>] [-EnvironmentVariables <Hashtable>] [-CI] [-Force] [-OutFile] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Deploys live test resouces specified in test-resources.json files to a resource
+Deploys live test resouces specified in test-resources.json or test-resources.bicep
-group.
+files to a new resource group.

 This script searches the directory specified in $ServiceDirectory recursively
-for files named test-resources.json.
+for files named test-resources.json or test-resources.bicep.
-All found test-resources.json files will be
+All found test-resources.json
-deployed to the test resource group.
+and test-resources.bicep files will be deployed to the test resource group.

-If no test-resources.json files are located the script exits without making
+If no test-resources.json or test-resources.bicep files are located the script
-changes to the Azure environment.
+exits without making changes to the Azure environment.

-A service principal must first be created before this script is run and passed
+A service principal may optionally be passed to $TestApplicationId and $TestApplicationSecret.
-to $TestApplicationId and $TestApplicationSecret.
+Test resources will grant this service principal access to the created resources.
-Test resources will grant this
+If no service principal is specified, a new one will be created and assigned  the
-service principal access.
+'Owner' role for the subscription.

-This script uses credentials already specified in Connect-AzAccount or those
+This script runs in the context of credentials already specified in Connect-AzAccount
-specified in $ProvisionerApplicationId and $ProvisionerApplicationSecret.
+or those specified in $ProvisionerApplicationId and $ProvisionerApplicationSecret.

 ## EXAMPLES